India and Pakistan drawn in same group at T20 World Cup 2026

 India, Pakistan to play T20 World Cup 2026 group match on February 15

-India will face Pakistan in next year’s tournament after the South Asian rivals were drawn in the same group.
+Bitter rivals India and Pakistan will face off in Group A at next year’s 20-team competition.

-Arch-rivals India and Pakistan will clash in a politically-charged Twenty20 World Cup match in Colombo on February 15, the International Cricket Council (ICC) said as it announced the draw on Tuesday.
+Archrivals India and Pakistan will clash in a politically-charged Twenty20 World Cup match in Colombo on February 15, the International Cricket Council (ICC) said as it announced the draw on Tuesday.

 The 20-team tournament will be played across eight venues – five in India and three in Sri Lanka – between February 7 and March 8, the ICC said in a statement.